Puppy, not yet spayed/neutered (generally under 6 months): $350

 - As outlined in our adoption process, all family members are required to meet the German Shepherd to be adopted.
 A home visit by a BrightStar volunteer is mandated.
-We do not ship or deliver dogs.
-We do not place rescue dogs with families where children are under 7 years of age unless we have a history of the dog with younger children or the dog has fostered in a home with younger children.
+We generally do not ship or deliver dogs.

 - Many of BrightStar’s dogs have completed or are going through basic obedience training and socialization.
 Upon adoption, we discuss what degree of training you should take or complete with your dog.
 We can help you locate training classes in the vicinity.
 In addition, BrightStar provides life long support for all our dogs.

 - We do our best to accurately assess each of our dogs.
 However, BrightStar carries no warranty of any kind, express or implied.

-If you agree with and fit our adoption policies and are still interested in adopting, please visit our dogs that are available for adoption and review our adoption process.
-Since we work with several nearby sister rescue groups and shelters, new dogs enter the program at different times.
-If you don’t see a dog that fits your needs, you might still want to start the adoption process and we will try to locate a dog that specifically meets your needs.
-Please note our application process usually takes 3 – 8 weeks.
-The length of time is driven by our volunteers time, your specific requirements and the ability to get to your home for the home visit.
+If you agree with and fit our adoption policies and are interested in adopting, please complete an adoption application.
+A link is at the top of this page.
+If you don’t currently see a dog that fits your needs, we still encourage you to start the application process as it can take several weeks to be approved.
 Please bear in mind that BrightStar is an all-volunteer organization with dogs, families, and commitments of their own.
 The wait is well worth it for your next forever friend!

 First Step – Read the following paragraph